 Hinske improved in 2005, hitting .262/.333/.430 with 15 home runs.
 He also made 7 errors at first base.
 An OPS+ of 100 isn’t enough for a first baseman/DH, and after the season, JP picked up Lyle Overbay to play first and Troy Glaus to play third.

-Hinske was having a pretty good season hitting .264/.353/.513 with 12 homers in 78 games, his best numbers since his rookie season when on August 17, the Jays to the Red Sox for cash.
+Hinske was having a good season hitting .264/.353/.513 with 12 homers in 78 games, his best numbers since his rookie season when, on August 17, the Jays went to the Red Sox for cash.

-Hinske has become a bit of a good luck charm for his teams.
+Hinske became a good luck charm for his teams.
 In 2007 Eric won a World Series ring with the Red Sox, and then in 2008, he was on the losing side at the World Series, making the last out for the Rays on a strikeout in only his second at-bat of the playoffs.
 The other at-bat was much more successful, hitting a home run in a Game 4 loss.
 In 2009 he picked up a second ring with the Yankees (he only had one plate appearance in the series, taking a walk).
-In 2010, Eric’s Braves lost out in the NLDS to the Giants.
+2010 Eric’s Braves lost out in the NLDS to the Giants.
 He did well in his seven playoff at-bats with two hits, both home runs.
 He’d play with the Braves through the 2012 season.
 In 2013 he played for the Diamondbacks.

 After he retired, he worked as a scout with the Yankees, joined the Cubs to be first base coach, then moved to hitting coach.
 He got his third World Series ring with them.
-He was hitting coach for the Angels in 2017.
+This year he’s been the assistant hitting coach for the Mets.

 Happy Birthday, Eric.
 I hope it was a good one.